Economics Co-operative Education Program

 The ECEO is available to full-time economics majors (B.A. and B.Sc.) only.

 Every student must complete the six academic terms in the ECEO programme, in addition to the thirty credit hours required for admission, and must complete three work terms.
-Note that it is possible to enter Term 1 only in the Fall semester commencing in September of each academic year.

 To be eligible for admission to Term 1 an applicant must have successfully completed a minimum of thirty credit hours with an overall average of at least 65% as follows: